 In theory, you can show the whole desktop site on mobile devices but you probably want to have optimized pages with simpler layout and less information.
 Layouts, introduced in Mendix 5, help you to create pages that suit a device.
 For mobile device you might want to have a layout that hides the menu in a collapsible side bar.
 You will need at least one layout per supported device type (desktop, tablet, phone) to optimize your app but you can create as many as you like.

 Some widgets are more suitable to mobile use than others.
 The data grid, for example, is not very well suited because of its reliance on multiple columns and multiple search fields.
 The list view is a simpler, more compact widget for showing a list of objects.
 Data views lend themselves equally to mobile and desktop usage but it, of course, depends on all the widgets you place inside.
 Some custom widgets can only be used in hybrid mobile apps, because they access native features of the device.
 And that is the topic of the next section.

 Hybrid Mobile Widgets

-To access native functions of the device, we provide a number of PhoneGap widgets on the App Store.
+To access native functions of the device, we provide a number of PhoneGap widgets on the Marketplace.
 And, of course, you can build your own custom widgets that use native features.
 PhoneGap widgets can be recognized by their special icon.
 You can also search for them by using Edit > Find Advanced (Ctrl+Shift+F).